alexcobon/alexcobon/README.md

 - 👀 I’m interested in codding/programming
 - 🌱 I’m currently learning python3,java script,html...
 - 📧 only can answer you in my email(ramtinzm@outlook.com)
-- 🙏 looking for a good friend
+- 🙏 looking for a good partner

 <!---
-alexcobon is my nick name --->
+RZ is my nick name --->